 America’s oil and natural gas industry has a long-standing commitment to safety and protecting the environment.
 The industry’s environmental investments represent a crucial aspect of today’s energy exploration and production process.
-Since 1990, the industry has invested $239 billion toward improving the environmental performance of its products, facilities and operations—$777 for every man, woman and child in the United States.
-The industry is dedicated to continuing efforts to improve the compatibility of our operations with the environment, while economically developing energy resources and supplying high-quality products and services to consumers.
+Since 1990, the industry has invested over $284 billion toward improving the environmental performance of its products, facilities and operations; $899 for every man, woman and child in the United States.
+In the year 2013 alone, $16.3 billion was spent on the environment; $14.6 billion was spent implementing new technologies, creating cleaner fuels and funding ongoing environmental initiatives.
+An additional $1.7 billion went toward research and development, corporate environmental programs and spill remediation efforts.

 Electronic navigation and physical oceanographic systems also help safeguard our environment and are a large part of the reason why more than 99.9 percent of oil delivered by tankers during the last decade has reached its U.S destination without incident.